 The CSUN Tseng College of Extended Learning offers test preparation programs (course to prepare you to take the standardized tests required for graduate school admissions).
-More information is avaliable on the Tseng web page: http://tsengcollege.csun.edu/programs/professionaldevelopment.
+More information is available on the Tseng web page: https://tsengcollege.csun.edu/programs/contractedprograms

-For advice on what courses to take at CSUN to prepare for a doctoral program in economics, read the section entitled "Suggested Economics Electives to Focus Your Course of Study" under Focus Your Studies and Graduate School Preparation.
-If you are a CSUN student interested in attending graduate school in economics, contact Professor Halcoussis for more advice.
+For advice on what courses to take at CSUN to prepare for a doctoral program in Economics, read the section entitled "Suggested Economics Electives to Focus Your Course of Study" under Focus Your Studies and Graduate School Preparation.
+If you are a CSUN student interested in attending graduate school in Economics, contact Professors Franco Beltran Silva, Joseph Histen and/or Alex Yukhov for more advice.

 Graduate School in Related Fields

 In addition to law school, the graduate programs listed here are suited to individuals with undergraduate degrees in economics.
 More are coming...

 Boston University: The M.A. in Economics is a terminal master’s program that equips its graduates with the advanced knowledge and quantitative skills required for an economic analyst in the business world, the consulting industry, a central bank or government.
 The training provides a thorough understanding of fundamental economic principles, application of mathematical methods and modeling, and the use of computer software for large-scale data analysis.

 University of Southern California (USC): The M.S. in Applied Economics and Econometrics programs identify business opportunities and address public policy challenges using location-based Big Data with insights from geographic information science (GIS), urban economics, and spatial econometrics.

 University of Kentucky: The M.S. in Economics provides a strong foundation in microeconomics, macroeconomics, and econometrics, in addition to allowing students to pursue some electives in their fields of interest.
 The degree is often earned en passant to a Ph.D. in Economics or a related field.